Solutions

 Why Australia's accountants pioneered this — and why strata is the natural next adopter.

 One of the largest markets for Insurance Premium Funding has long been the accounting profession, paying their substantial Professional Indemnity premiums.
-The reasoning translates directly to Owners Corporations.
+The reasoning translates directly to Strata Schemes.

 The accountant's reasoning